Your local guide to the Sussex Flea Market!

 Bringing a folding chair or other seating is a good idea as public seating is very limited outdoors.

-the rest of your shopping adventure.
 Other food service booths can be found along Eveleigh Avenue.
-Several vendors
+Several vendors offer cold soft drinks or bottled water.

-offer cold soft drinks or bottled water.
-When you are ready for a more substantial meal, there are several good family
+When you are ready for a more substantial meal, there are several good family restaurants within a 10-minute walk of

-Seniors, families with young children, and those with mobility challenges will find the 8th Hussars Sports Centre
+Seniors, families with young children and those with mobility challenges will find the 8th Hussars Sports Centre

 the easiest to navigate.